pulumi/docs/README.md

 ## Contributing

 We welcome all contributions to this repository.
 Be sure to read our [contributing guide](CONTRIBUTING.md) and [code of conduct](CODE-OF-CONDUCT.md) first, then [submit a pull request](https://github.com/pulumi/docs/pulls) here on GitHub.
-If you see something that needs fixing but don't have time to contribute, you can also [file an issue](https://github.com/pulumi/docs/issues).
+If you see something that needs fixing but doesn't have time to contribute, you can also [file an issue](https://github.com/pulumi/docs/issues).

 See also: